binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

              // no need for SanitisationException

              _logger.logError(
+                "It appears as if someone has circumvented the client side " + "Html entity encoding." +
+		Environment.NewLine +
-                "It appears as if someone has circumvented the client side Html entity encoding." + Environment.NewLine + "The requesting IP address was: " + "\"" + RequestingIpAddress + "\" " +
+                "The requesting IP address was: " + "\"" + RequestingIpAddress + "\" " +
-                "The sanitised input we receive from the client was the following:" + Environment.NewLine + "\"" + sanitiseMe + "\"" + Environment.NewLine +
+                "The sanitised input we receive from the client was the following:" + Environment.NewLine +
+                "\"" + sanitiseMe + "\"" +
+		Environment.NewLine +
-                "The same input after decoding and re-escaping on the server side was the following:" + Environment.NewLine + "\"" + sanitisedUserInput + "\""
+                "The same input after decoding and re-escaping on the " + "server side was the following:" +
+		Environment.NewLine +
+                "\"" + sanitisedUserInput + "\""
                 );
           }

           /// <summary>
           /// This procedure may throw a SanitisationWcfException.
-          /// If it does, ErrorHandlerBehaviorAttribute will need to pass the "messageForClient" back to the client from within the IErrorHandler.ProvideFault procedure.
+          /// If it does, ErrorHandlerBehaviorAttribute will need to pass the
+	  /// "messageForClient" back to the client from within the
+	  /// IErrorHandler.ProvideFault procedure.
-          /// Once execution is returned, the IErrorHandler.HandleError procedure of ErrorHandlerBehaviorAttribute
+          /// Once execution is returned,
+	  /// the IErrorHandler.HandleError procedure of ErrorHandlerBehaviorAttribute
-          /// will continue to process the exception that was thrown in the way of logging sensitive info.
+          /// will continue to process the exception that was thrown in the way of
+	  /// logging sensitive info.
           /// </summary>
           /// <param name="toSanitise"></param>
           private void ThrowExceptionIfEscapedInputToLong(string toSanitise) {
-             int maxLengthHtmlEncodedUserInput = int.Parse(ConfigurationManager.AppSettings["MaxLengthHtmlEncodedUserInput"]);
+             int maxLengthHtmlEncodedUserInput =
+	        int.Parse(ConfigurationManager.AppSettings["MaxLengthHtmlEncodedUserInput"]);
              if (toSanitise.Length > maxLengthHtmlEncodedUserInput) {
-                string error = "The un-modified string received from the client with the following IP address: " + "\"" + RequestingIpAddress + "\" " +
+                string error =
+		   "The un-modified string received from the client " + "with the following IP address: " +
+                   "\"" + RequestingIpAddress + "\" " +
-                   "exceeded the allowed maximum length of an escaped Html user input string. " + "The maximum length allowed is: " + maxLengthHtmlEncodedUserInput +
+                   "exceeded the allowed maximum length of " + "an escaped Html user input string. " +
+                   "The maximum length allowed is: " + maxLengthHtmlEncodedUserInput +
                    ".
 The length was: " +